 4.2 Pharmacodynamics

 Trilostane selectively and reversibly inhibits the enzyme system 3 beta hydroxysteroid isomerase, thus blocking the production of cortisol, corticosterone and aldosterone.
 When used to treat hyperadrenocorticism, it reduces the production of glucocorticoid and mineralocorticoid steroids in the adrenal cortex.
 Circulating concentrations of these steroids are thus reduced.
 Trilostane also antagonises the activity of exogenous adrenocorticotrophic hormone (ACTH).
 It has no direct effect on either the central nervous or cardiovascular systems.

 4.3 Pharmacokinetics

 Pharmacokinetic data in dogs have demonstrated large inter-individual variability.
-In a pharmacokinetic study in laboratory beagles administered a single Vetoryl 60 mg hard capsule, AUC ranged from 52 to 281 micrograms minute/ml in fed dogs, and from 16 to 175 micrograms minute/ml in fasted dogs.
+In a pharmacokinetic study in laboratory beagles, AUC ranged from 52 to 281 micrograms/ml/min in fed dogs, and from 16 to 175 micrograms/ml/min in fasted dogs.
 Generally trilostane is rapidly removed from the plasma with concentrations in the plasma reaching a maximum between 0.5 to 2.5 hours and returning almost to baseline by six to twelve hours after administration.
 The primary active metabolite of trilostane, ketotrilostane follows a similar pattern.
-Furthermore, there was no evidence that trilostane or its metabolites accumulated with
+Furthermore, there was no evidence that trilostane or its metabolites accumulated with time.
+An oral bioavailability study in dogs demonstrated that trilostane was absorbed more extensively when administered with food.

 5. PHARMACEUTICAL PARTICULARS

 5.1 Major incompatibilities

-Not applicable.
+None known.

 5.2 Shelf life

-Shelf life of the veterinary medicinal product as packaged for sale: 3 years.
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years

 5.3 Special precautions for storage

 Do not store above 25°C. Keep the blister strips in the outer carton.

 5.4 Nature and composition of immediate packaging

-PVC/PVdC/aluminium foil blisters in a cardboard box.
+PVC-PVdc/aluminium foil blisters in a cardboard box.
 Each blister contains 10 capsules.

 Pack size: 30 capsules

 5.5 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

-Medicines should not be disposed of via wastewater.

-Use take-back schemes for the disposal of any unused veterinary medicinal product or waste materials derived thereof in accordance with local requirements and with any national collection systems applicable to the veterinary medicinal product concerned.
+Medicines should not be disposed of via wastewater or household waste.
+Use take back schemes for the disposal of any unused veterinary medicinal product or waste materials derived thereof in accordance with local requirements and with any national collection systems applicable to the veterinary medicinal product concerned.

 6. NAME OF THE MARKETING AUTHORISATION HOLDER

-Dechra Regulatory B.V.
+Dechra Limited

+Snaygill Industrial Estate

+Keighley Road

+Skipton

+North Yorkshire

+BD23 2RW

+United Kingdom

 7. MARKETING AUTHORISATION NUMBER

+Vm 10434/3001

 8. DATE OF FIRST AUTHORISATION

-04 April 2005
+13 July 2007

 9. DATE OF THE LAST REVISION OF THE SUMMARY OF THE PRODUCT CHARACTERISTICS

-January 2025
+November 2023

 10. CLASSIFICATION OF VETERINARY MEDICINAL PRODUCTS

 Veterinary medicinal product subject to prescription.
-Find more product information by searching for the 'Product Information Database' or 'PID' on www.gov.uk.

-Gavin Hall Approved: 03 March 2025
+Detailed information on this veterinary medicinal product is available in the Union Product Database (https://medicines.health.europa.eu/veterinary).

+Approved 28 November 2023

+Menun